CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/MS-102 -Tenent.md

 ![](../../Attachements/Pasted%20image%2020251015101051.png)
 Thus it gonna collect data and help us in update

-if you go to intune.micro.com=> intune is mdm(mobile device management) then devices and then windows update
+Another advance and good approach is from intune to update the if you go to intune.micro.com=> intune is mdm(mobile device management) then devices and then windows update